 (Note: Gamma Knife nurses training is also available anytime throughout the year upon request.
 Please contact Jonet Vacsulka at (412) 647-9992, for more information.)

-The department currently sponsors two online course through the University of Pittsburgh Department of Continuing Education for CME credit:
+The department currently sponsors one online course through the University of Pittsburgh Department of Continuing Education for CME credit:

 The following CME courses are also offered through UPMC Physician Services: